Psychology, M.A.

 Provisional Admission

-Students may be admitted to the general psychology master’s program with “Provisional” status if either the GRE admission criterion or the GPA criterion is met.
-(Students who do not meet either criterion are not eligible for admission to the program.)
+Students may be admitted to the general psychology master’s program with “Provisional” status if no more than one prerequisite course is missing or for no more than one other missing piece of supporting documentation.
 Provisionally admitted students will be fully admitted to the program when they have completed 12 hours of classes (which must include PSY 517 Inter Behavioral Stat and PSY 506 Psychometrics) from the core courses listed below with no grade being below a B. A student who earns a C or lower in any of the listed core classes during the period of provisional status will not be permitted to take further graduate hours within the psychology department.
-Students who meet the undergraduate GPA and GRE test score requirements but who are missing no more than two of the required undergraduate prerequisite classes listed above may also be granted provisional admission status.
-They will then be able to take some graduate classes with the approval of their advisors while completing the undergraduate prerequisites.
-However, they may only enroll in graduate classes for which they have taken the prerequisite as an undergraduate.
-For example, a student who has not had elementary statistics cannot enroll in Intermediate Statistics (PSY 517 Inter Behavioral Stat); a student without an undergraduate social psychology course cannot take Advanced Social Psychology, etc. Students granted provisional admission status because of missing course prerequisites will be fully admitted to the program upon successful completion of the missing prerequisites and of any graduate courses taken during the provisional period.
+Students granted provisional admission status because of missing course prerequisites will be fully admitted to the program upon successful completion of the missing prerequisites and of any graduate courses taken during the provisional period.
 Students will not be provisionally admitted to the area of emphasis in clinical psychology or the post master’s certificate in clinical psychology.

 Provisional students will be assigned an advisor who must approve all course registrations.
 Provisional students will have a departmental hold placed on their registration to assure advisor approval and compliance with this policy.
 This hold will be permanently removed upon full admittance.